pjenney58/FHIRInterface/README.md

 6. From the PalisaidMeta directory run `dotnet ef database update`
 7. From the Authentication directory run `dotnet ef database update`
 8. Install xunit if it's not already there
-9. Buld and run DevTests/TFhirParser/ProcessPatients
+10. Build and run Controllers/Primary -- This is important as it does additional database configuration/setup
-10. Buld and run Controllers/Primary
+11. Build and run DevTests/TFhirParser/ProcessPatients

 This will work on Windows, Windows/WSL, Linux, and macOS and the overhead is low.